Skip to main content

 • is actively suicidal (has a plan and intent)

-• has significant, rapid weight loss with a BMI of 14 or less, where the weight loss has been ruled out as being caused by a physical health cause
+• has significant, rapid weight loss and is less than 70% body mass index (BMI), where the weight loss has been ruled out as being caused by a physical health cause

 • is exhibiting active psychotic symptoms or unusual thought processes which are causing them to act in a manner which poses a risk to themselves or others

-Referrals are expected to be received from the relevant ward at the earliest opportunity to enable the CAMHS to plan.
-Referrals can be made by phone as detailed below pending the progression of secure email.
+Referrals are expected to be received from the relevant ward at the earliest opportunity to enable the children and adolescent mental health services (CAMHS) to plan.
+Referrals should be made by telephone to the CAMHS single point of access team on 03000 218996.

-The team manager or Crisis team of the local CAMHS team will be responsible for collating referral data and information regarding all admissions to the acute hospital within their locality.
+The leadership team of the CAMHS Crisis team will be responsible for collating referral data and information regarding all admissions to the acute hospitals.

 Triaging is a clinical function which aims to assess and categorise the urgency of the referred mental health related problem.
-This role is performed by the CAMHS SPA or duty worker on a daily basis between the hours of 9am and 5pm.
-A robust system is in place for the effective triage of all referrals received within 24 hours.
+This role will be performed by the CAMHS Crisis team on receipt of the referral

 Alcohol and drug intoxication may influence a person’s mental state presentation and may imitate or mask symptoms of an underlying mental disorder.

-The presence of alcohol and, or drug intoxication does not preclude early assessment, although it may indicate the need for further assessment when the person is no longer intoxicated or under the influence of drugs.
+The presence of alcohol and, or drug intoxication does not preclude early assessment, although it may indicate the need for further assessment or assessment when the person is declared medically fit and no longer intoxicated or under the influence of drugs.

 Consideration whether the child or young person has the capacity to consent to an assessment, due to being under the influence of alcohol or drugs at the point of request, needs to be taken account of.
 Equally the level of disturbance to the child or young person’s presentation and associated risk should be a critical consideration.